jimboca/ISYHelper/README.md

 ### DateAndTime

-If you have the DateAndTime helper enabled, create the variables listed.
+If you have the DateAndTime helper enabled, create the [DateAndTime Variables][#DateAndTime] listed.

 ### PyHarmony

-If you have a PyHarmony helper enabled you must create the
+If you have a PyHarmony helper enabled you must create the variable documented in [PyHarmony][#PyHarmony]

 ## Download and configure